top of page

 Bob Bear Trailhead (This is the trail from the Strawberry side)

-· This trail is open, but the portion of the trail that leads to the iconic waterfall is closed.
-However, it leads hikers to the “Toilet Bowl,” which is still amazingly beautiful, fun, and refreshing after a long hike!
+• This trail is open, and it leads hikers to the “Toilet Bowl,” which is still amazingly beautiful, fun, and refreshing after a long hike!
 From what we understand, this closure is likely permanent.

-· Bob Bear Trail is 10 miles out and back, and is rated very difficult.
-Do not attempt with children or dogs, or if you are not an experienced hiker.
+• Bob Bear Trail is 10 miles out and back, and is rated very difficult.
+Do not attempt with children or dogs.

 Recent Posts